-- Fill out the form "Application for a Master Degree". - Submit the completed form to the Office of Examinations & Records.
+- Fill out the form "Application for a Master Degree". - Submit the completed form to the Degree Office.

 The application form and further information are available on the Support page on the SSE Portal.

 The degree certificate shows the title of the degree and the courses successfully completed (with grades).
 The graduation date is the date on which the student has passed his/her last course or thesis examination.